 There’s nothing quite like dinner by the sea.
 The sound of waves lapping against the shore as the waiter shucks your oysters, the cool salty breeze on your face, fending off seagulls the size of Harrier Jump Jets as they try and steal your chips; it’s all part of the seaside restaurant vibe.

 And right now, we can’t imagine a better way to spend our weekend than in a nice seaside restaurant.
-As soon as lockdown’s finally over, here’s some of the places we’ll be found…
+Come next weekend, here’s some of the places we’ll be found…

 The second restaurant from husband-and-wife duo Ben and Kate O’Norum, Boatyard takes their hugely successful formula of sustainable produce, excellent cooking and brilliant wines from nearby Farmyard in St Leonards on Sea, to the seafront in Hastings Old Town.